Kyler Murray Player Prop Bets for NFL Week 18 | Arizona vs. Seattle 1/9/2022

 Matchup vs. Seattle

-- Murray threw multiple touchdown passes twice in those contests against the Seahawks, while throwing a touchdown pass in three games.
+- Murray threw at least a pair of TDs twice in those matchups against the Seahawks, while throwing a touchdown pass in three games.

-- The Seahawks are giving up 282.9 passing yards per game this year, the NFL's 31st-ranked pass defense.
+- The Seahawks have the NFL's 31st-ranked pass defense this season, yielding 282.9 yards per game through the air.

-- At 1.4 passing TDs conceded per game, the Seahawks defense is ranked 10th in the league.
+- The Seahawks' defense is 10th in the league, conceding 1.4 passing touchdowns per game.

 Recent Performances

-- In last week's outing against the Cowboys, Murray threw for 263 yards while completing 68.4% of his passes, while throwing two touchdowns.
+- Murray put together a 263-yard performance against the Cowboys last week, completing 68.4% of his passes and throwing for two touchdowns.

-- He also carried the ball nine times for 44 yards, averaging 4.9 yards per carry on the ground.
+- He added nine carries for 44 yards, averaging 4.9 yards per attempt.

 Murray's Arizona Teammates